Margaret Hamilton (software engineer): Apollo 11 landing

 In one of the critical moments of the Apollo 11 mission, the Apollo Guidance Computer, together with the on-board flight software, averted an abort of the landing on the Moon.
 Three minutes before the lunar lander reached the Moon's surface, several computer alarms were triggered.
+According to software engineer Robert Wills, Buzz Aldrin entered the codes to request that the computer display altitude and other data on the computer's screen.
+The system was designed to support seven simultaneous programs running, but Aldrin's request was the eighth.
+This action was something he requested many times while working in the simulator.
+The result was a series of unexpected error codes during the live descent.
 The on-board flight software captured these alarms with the "never supposed to happen displays" interrupting the astronauts with priority alarm displays.

 Hamilton had prepared for just this situation years before:

 By some accounts, the astronauts had inadvertently left the rendezvous radar switch on, causing these alarms to be triggered (the claim that the radar was left on inadvertently by the astronauts is disputed by Robert Wills with the National Museum of Computing).
 The computer was overloaded with interrupts caused by incorrectly phased power supplied to the lander's rendezvous radar.
 The program alarms indicated "executive overflows", meaning the guidance computer could not complete all of its tasks in real time and had to postpone some of them.
 The asynchronous executive designed by J. Halcombe Laning was used by Hamilton's team to develop asynchronous flight software:

-Hamilton's priority alarm displays interrupted the astronauts' normal displays to warn them that there was an emergency "giving the astronauts a go/no go decision (to land or not to land)".
+Hamilton's priority alarm displays interrupted the astronauts' normal displays to warn them that there was an emergency "giving the astronauts a go/no-go decision (to land or not to land)".
 Jack Garman, a NASA computer engineer in mission control, recognized the meaning of the errors that were presented to the astronauts by the priority displays and shouted, "Go, go!" and they continued.
-Paul Curto, senior technologist who nominated Hamilton for a NASA Space Act Award, called Hamilton's work "the foundation for ultra-reliable software design".
+Paul Curto, a senior technologist who nominated Hamilton for a NASA Space Act Award, called Hamilton's work "the foundation for ultra-reliable software design".

 Hamilton later wrote of the incident: